rtkwlf/bmx/CONTRIBUTING.md

 ## Contributing

-*Members of the AWN (rtkwlf) organization should consult internal documentation on contribution guidelines for repositories within rtkwlf.*
+*Members of the AWN (rtkwlf) organization should consult internal contribution guidelines for repositories within rtkwlf.*

 Pull requests are the best way to propose changes to the codebase (use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: